gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Write the API test for UAT 1.4
 - ✅ Write the BDD test for UAT 1.4
 - ✅ Implement the unit test and functionality for 1.4
+- 🚧 Write backlog for third and fourth line of API